 2. Pick the Shape of Your Choice

 Pizza stones also come in a wide range of shapes, so you might want to carefully pick one as well.
-Most experts, they prefer rectangular-shaped ones as they’re more versatile.
+Most experts prefer rectangular-shaped ones as they’re more versatile.
 You don’t really have to stick with a circular stone if you think other options are more practical for your needs.

 3. The Right Thickness

 When it comes to a baking stone’s thickness, the thicker it is, the better the heat absorption and retention will be.
 It also promises better heat distribution which promises more thorough and even cooking.
 Most options are about ¾ inch thick and below, although, you can also find professional options that are 2 inches thick.
 You won’t really need such for home use, though.

 4. What the Pizza Stone is Made Of

 The actual material your pizza stone is made of should also factor into your decision-making.
 You’ll often find products made of firebrick, clay, marble, or tile but there will still be other options in the market.
 It pays to know which materials are great at retaining heat and are durable so you can get the best value for your money.

 Pizza stones also come in different price points so it’s best if you have a solid budget in mind.
 Aside from the actual price of the item you’re eyeing, you might also want to consider the freight cost of your purchase if you’re buying online.
 These items are typically very heavy, so you might want to look for one that comes with free shipping.

 When it comes to cutting pizza with a pizza cutter, you are always recommended to cut it outside the stone.
 Why?
 If you cut pizza on the stone then the stone might get scratched.
 None of our picks are ideal for cutting surfaces.
 And stone might dull your precious knives and pizza slicers.
 So transfer the pizza on a cutting surface and cut it with any pizza slicer.

 Can you cut pizza on a pizza stone?